kohactive/manhattan/README.md

 # [Manhattan](http://kohactive.github.io/manhattan/)

 Manhattan is a powerful, mobile-first responsive framework built on top of Bourbon Neat.
-It's similar to Bootstrap 3 in syntax and usage but approachs the grid system differently.
+It's similar to Bootstrap 3 in syntax and usage but approaches the grid system differently.

 ## Usage